BA(hons) Oxford Brookes (First Class), MArch UCL, The Bartlett (Distinction).

 Having previously studied at Northampton University in Foundation Art and Design he gained a Distinction Grade.
 He then studied at Oxford Brookes University on the BA Architecture course (2009 – 2012) where he graduated with 1st Class Honours and also received the RIBA South Leslie Jones Memorial Prize.
 Following his graduation he secured a job with an internationally renowned architecture practice, Grimshaw Architects.

-He has recentlyAi??finished his Part 2 studies at University College of London (UCL – The Bartlett 2014-2016) within Unit 12 where he gained a Distinction grade.
+Matthew finished his Part 2 studies at University College of London (UCL – The Bartlett 2014-2016) within Unit 12 where he gained a Distinction grade.
+Following this, he went on to complete his Part 3 at UCL and qualified in 2018 where he is a member of the ARB and registered for practice in the UK.